Charles Kellogg (naturalist): Early life

 Kellog grew up without his mother in the High Sierras where his father Henry Kellogg and Richard Thompson had discovered Gopher Hill Gravel Mine.
-His father had been born in Cazenovia and after moving west and settling in the Sierras near Quincy, ran a store that catered to prospectors.
-With father busy, he was raised at his home, Spanish Ranch, by a Native American nanny and a Chinese cook named Moon.
+His father had been born in Cazenovia, New York and after moving west and settling in the Sierras near Quincy, California, ran a store that catered to prospectors.
+With his father busy, he was raised at his home, Spanish Ranch, by a Native American nanny and a Chinese cook named Moon.
 He wrote in his autobiography that they "taught me to fear no creature... the habit of minding my own business, letting the other fellow alone - bird, bear, snake, Indian and other humans."
+Kellogg started impersonating birds really young, being able to imitate most bird sounds at around 16.

 He was sent off to study at Cazenovia Seminary in Syracuse, New York where he lived with his father's sister and he developed his talent for imitating bird songs.
 At the age of 16 he joined a touring group and later Benjamin Franklin Keith's Vaudeville franchise performing as "the nature singer" and in musical acts.